-For more things to do while you’re visiting Marietta check out 5 Reasons You Must Visit, Outdoor Adventures via Backroad Ramblers, Explore Ohio’s First Adventure via Big Family Minimalist & Outdoor Adventures via Pickles Travel.
+For more things to do while you’re visiting Marietta check out 5 Reasons You Must Visit Marietta, Ohio.

 Want to see a sword fight, joust, or a tale of Robin Hood without traveling back in time?
 The Ohio Renaissance Festival is sure to delight kids of all ages through food, shows, and old-fashioned games.
 The festival runs for nearly two months, on weekends only.
 You can check out The Wandering Educator’s review HERE OR The Adventure Mom’s thoughts HERE.

-In its 50th year, the Columbus Oktoberfest is a free family event located at the Ohio Expo Center/Ohio State Fairgrounds.
+For over 50 years, the Columbus Oktoberfest is a free family-friendly event located at the Ohio Expo Center/Ohio State Fairgrounds.
 The fall tradition hosts a men’s and women’s stone toss & cream puff eating competition (you had me at cream puff).
 Over 10,000 feet of covered space guarantees that the festival will go on – rain or shine.
 Admission is free, but parking is $12.

 Thornville’s Backwoods Fest is located near Buckeye Lake.
 Situated in the woods of Perry County, the three-day festival is an arts and crafts extravaganza of over 300 vendors.
 The food options are mouth-watering!
 Kids aged 10 and under are free, but make sure if you take a stroller that it’s one with big wheels — it’s not called “backwoods” for nothing. 😉

-Take a hike or a road trip to see fall foliage - early-late October
+Take a hike or a road trip to see fall foliage – mid-late October

 Ohio’s trees put on a show in the month of October.
 Fall foliage varies greatly from the north and south ends of the state, but consider a road trip or a hike to enjoy the beauty of autumn.
-Get started here: Five family-friendly Ohio hikes OR Top 5 Hocking Hills hikes for kids.
+Get started here: The best hikes in Northeast Ohio OR Top 5 Hocking Hills hikes for kids.
 One of my favorite fall scenes was last year at Whipp’s Ledges in Northeast Ohio.